ultimate271/notes/martin/storm02Jaime01.md

 to Jaime.
 Tyrion could think of something clever now, but all that occurs to me is to go at them with a sword.

+### They continue to flee the sails for an hour, and Jaime notices they are being pursued by a Galley of at least 20 men
 For the good part of an hour they played peek-and-seek with the pursuers, sweeping around bends and between small wooded isles.
 Just when they were starting to hope that somehow they might have left behind the pursuit, the